IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/index.rst

 .. image:: /images/ddm-software.png
     :width: 600px

-ALAMOpy, RIPE, and HELMET are data driven machine learning (ddm-learning) tools which leverage ALAMO, a regression application for generating equation-based surrogates.
-RIPE and HELMET are regression tools for the development of property models for kinetics and thermodynamics of a system.
+ALAMOpy and RIPE are data driven machine learning (ddm-learning) tools which leverage ALAMO, a regression application for generating equation-based surrogates.
+RIPE is a regression tools for the development of property models for kinetics of a system.
 The provided tools include both ALAMOpy and RIPE that can access ALAMO and other solvers through the Python API, and an interface for accessing ALAMO solvers (via an external license) within IDAES flowsheets.